 A Fresh Start

-I subscribe to Lila’s Pencil Theory of Life.
+I subscribe to the Pencil Theory of Life.
 Once the line is on the paper there’s no going back.
 That’s why I love a fresh start.
 A fresh start is different than a second chance.
 A second chance implies fixing the drawn line or finding a new pencil under the couch cushion.

 A fresh start is a new piece of paper, same eraser-less pencil.
 For me, New Year’s Eve is the ultimate fresh start.
 I love the promise of a blank slate.
 Introspection and penance can be left behind with the last days of December.
 January first is a time of optimism and forward momentum.